Your OLFM responsibilities are outlined in the Collective Agreement. Below is a summary of some of your main responsibilities.

 - at least once every four weeks in continuous entry courses

-- more frequently in paced and online courses.
+- more frequently in paced courses.

 Grading, Assessment, and Feedback

 - Mark and grade assignments, and email (or, in some courses, mail) the assignment back to the student with appropriate feedback, within five business days of receipt.

 - Mark and grade exams and courier the documents to the Exams department within five business days of receipt.